English Americans: Sports

+Religion

+The predominant faith among English colonists was Protestant Christianity, with variations in specific denominations depending on the region.
+The New England colonies were primarily inhabited by Puritans and Congregationalists, who aimed to reform the Church of England.
+In the Middle Colonies, a variety of Protestant groups, including Quakers and Mennonites, coexisted with Anglicans, whereas the Southern Colonies were mainly Anglican, mirroring the established Church of England.

-English family names
+Most common family last names

-In 2010, the top ten family names in the United States, seven have English origins or having possible mixed British Isles heritage, the other three being of Spanish origin.
+In 2010, the top ten family names in the United States, seven have English origins or having possible mixed British Isles heritage, the other three being of Spanish and/or Basque origin.

 Many African Americans have their origins in slavery (i.e. slave name) and ancestrally came to bear the surnames of their former owners.
 Many freed slaves either created family names themselves or adopted the name of their former master.
 Due to anti-German xenophobia during the first and second world wars, some German families anglicized their names.
-For example changing "Schmidt" to "Smith," causing an increase of English names.
+For example, changing "Schmidt" to "Smith," causing an increase of English names.

-English place names in the United States
+Locations with an English-origin name

-This is a partial list of places in the United States named after places in England as a result of the many English settlers and explorers; in addition, some places were named after the English royal family.
+This is a brief partial list of places in the United States named after places in England as a result of the many English settlers and explorers; in addition, some places were named after the English royal family.
 These include the region of New England and some of the following: